This post contains affiliate links. Please read my disclosures.

 - Remove 1 tablespoon of the spices and set aside in a small bowl for later.

 - Stir the coconut oil into the rest of the spice mix until a thick paste has been formed.

-- To make the dressing whisk together the mayonnaise, yoghurt, lime juice and almond butter with the reserved tablespoon of the spice mix.
+- Whisk together the mayonnaise, yoghurt, lime juice and almond butter with the reserved tablespoon of the curry spice mix.

-- To serve, scatter over the flaked almonds, pumpkin seeds and sesame seeds.
+- Serve the salad, rice and coronation chicken together on a large platter and scatter over the flaked almonds, pumpkin seeds and sesame seeds.